kooscode/pt-hyperspectral/README.md

 # pt-hyperspectral

-Sample Demo app to use PyTorch C++ frontend to analyze Hyperspectral spectroscopy data to detect objects in specific bands.
+Sample app to use PyTorch C++ frontend to train a basic neural network for analyzing Hyperspectral spectroscopy data to detect objects in specific bands.

 Folder Structures
 ------------------